svenpohl/mantisnft-release/README.md

 # mantisnft-release
 Wordpress-Plugin for protected content by NFTKey of WAX (EOSIO)

+Please download the *mantisnft.zip* (latest version) and move the mantisnft-directory to your wordpress-plugin-directory!

 Publish your premium-content on Wordpress and make it accessible only for the owners of your NFT's (atomichub.io / WAX-Blockchain).

 ![screen1](https://user-images.githubusercontent.com/26022558/123674735-3a26e200-d842-11eb-9ad6-72268f629e62.png)